 (Image courtesy of Bristol Museums Galleries & Archives: click to enlarge).

-*Note: for more information about the Frameworks Partnership, see the Exhibition entry.
+*Note: there are some interesting events associated with this exhibition: to learn more and for more information about the Frameworks Partnership, see the entry under Exhibitions.

-Part of a programme of World War 1 related events across the city aiming to challenge people’s perceptions of how global conflict has affected – and continues to affect – the lives of Bristol’s citizens.This painting: Will He Come Back? by Robert Morley will feature in the exhibition.
-More soon.
-(See also under Acquisitions & Conservations. .
+Part of a programme of World War 1 related events across the city aiming to challenge people’s perceptions of how global conflict has affected – and continues to affect – the lives of Bristol’s citizens.This painting: Will He Come Back? by Robert Morley is currently under conservation and will feature in the exhibition.
+See also under Exhibitions.